romisaa5/romisaa5/README.md

 ## 🙋‍♀️ About Me

-I'm a passionate **Software Engineer & Flutter Developer**.
-I love building seamless and user-friendly mobile applications that provide great experiences.
-Always eager to learn and take on new challenges to improve my skills.

-🚀 Interested in software development, engineering best practices, and modern technology solutions.
-Constantly learning and enhancing my projects with the latest advancements.

-💡 I aim to contribute to innovative tech projects and create impactful software solutions!
+I'm a third-year Computer Science student and a passionate Flutter Developer.
+I enjoy building clean, responsive, and user-focused mobile apps using Flutter and Dart.
+I’m always learning new tools and technologies, especially in app development, state management, and APIs.
+Excited to grow, build real-world projects, and be part of impactful tech communities.

 ###